MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

 Broken trust means that Active Directory security requirements may not be in effect for the computers in question.
 This is often considered a baseline security and compliance failure and a soft target for attackers.
-In this detection, an alert will be triggered if more than 5 Kerberos authentication failures are seen from a computer account in the span of 24 hours.
+In this detection, an alert is triggered if more than 5 Kerberos authentication failures are seen from a computer account in 24 hours.

 **Investigation**

-Is the computer in question allowing domain users to logon?
+Is the computer in question allowing domain users to log on?
 - If yes, you may ignore this computer in the remediation steps.

 **Remediation**

-Rejoin the machine back to the domain if required or reset the machine's password.
+Rejoin the machine back to the domain if necessary or reset the machine's password.

 ## Brute force attack using LDAP simple bind

 **Description**

 >[!NOTE]
-> The main difference between **Suspicious authentication failures** and this detection is that in this detection, ATA can determine if different passwords were in use.
+> The main difference between **Suspicious authentication failures** and this detection is that in this detection, ATA can determine whether different passwords were in use.

-In a brute-force attack, an attacker attempts to authenticate with many different passwords for different accounts until a correct password is found for at least 1 account.
+In a brute-force attack, an attacker attempts to authenticate with many different passwords for different accounts until a correct password is found for at least one account.
 Once found, an attacker can log in using that account.

-In this detection, an alert will be triggered when ATA detects many different passwords being used, this can be either *horizontally* with a small set of passwords across many users; or *vertically”* with a large set of passwords on just a few users; or any combination of these two options.
+In this detection, an alert is triggered when ATA detects many different passwords being used.
+This can be either *horizontally* with a small set of passwords across many users; or *vertically”* with a large set of passwords on just a few users; or any combination of these two options.

 **Investigation**

-In case there are many accounts involved, click **Download details** to view the list in an Excel spreadsheet.
+If there are many accounts involved, click **Download details** to view the list in an Excel spreadsheet.

 Click on the alert to go to its dedicated page.
-Check if any login attempts ended with a successful authentication, these would appear as **Guessed accounts** on the right side of the infographic.
+Check if any login attempts ended with a successful authentication.
+The attempts would appear as **Guessed accounts** on the right side of the infographic.
 If yes, are any of the **Guessed accounts** normally used from the source computer?
 If yes, **Suppress" the suspicious activity.

 If there are no **Guessed accounts**, are any of the **Attacked accounts** normally used from the source computer?
 If yes,**Suppress" the suspicious activity.